nbeaver/cmd_oysters/README.rst

 which is better than::

     grep -nP '[^[:ascii:]]' [FILE...]

+even though the last example is the most abstract, general case.

 For the purposed of the CmdOysters, the "best" example is not the most general,